coronabytes/dotnet-arangodb/README.md

 ## Initialize context
 - Realm optionally prefixes all further database handles (e.g. "myproject-database")
-- Context is completely thread-safe an can be shared for your whole application
+- Context is completely thread-safe and can be shared for your whole application
 ```csharp
 var arango = new ArangoContext("Server=http://localhost:8529;Realm=myproject;User=root;Password=;");
 ```